64J0/Fubernetes/README.md

 ## How does it work?

 We have created pre-defined types to make it easier and less error-prone to create YAML Kubernetes files.
-In the `Program.fs` file, in the main root of this project, it is possible to see an example of how to define opaque secrets.
+See the [Program.fs](Fsharp-K8s.Main/Program.fs) file for examples, such as **defining opaque secrets**:

 ```fsharp
 // Define the secret config necessary data, I.E.: the name, namespace, the labels (Option type) and the data